Samsung Galaxy S10: Cameras

 The S10 features a 3-lens rear-facing camera setup; it retains the dual-aperture 12 MP and 12 MP telephoto lenses of the Galaxy S9+, but now uses a camera module introduced on the Note 9 and also adds a 16 MP ultra-wide angle lens.
 The front-facing camera on the S10+ is accompanied by a second RGB depth sensor, which Samsung states helps improve the quality of photo effects and augmented reality image filters.

-Both sets of cameras support 4K video recording and HDR10+.
+Both devices support rear-facing 4K (2160p) video recording at 60 frames per second.
+The front camera records in 2160p as well, at 30 frames per second, raising the front-facing video resolution from the 1440p that had been in place since the Note 4 (2014) and S6 (2015).
+The rear-facing camera supports HDR10+ video capture for the first time on the S series.

 The camera software includes a new "Shot Suggestion" feature to assist users, "Artistic Live Filters", as well as the ability to post directly to Instagram posts and stories.
-S10+ uses a double hole punch design for the front camera, while S10 uses a single hole punch design.
+The S10+ uses a double hole punch design for the front camera, while the S10 uses a single hole punch design.
 The Galaxy S10e and S10 make use of "advanced heat-pipe" cooling systems, but the more expensive Galaxy S10+ uses a vapor chamber cooling system.

 In the manual mode, the exposure time can be increased up to ten seconds.